MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/numeric-limits-class.md

 #### <a name="return-value"></a>Dönüş Değeri

-@No__t_0 numaralandırmasından yuvarlama stilini açıklayan bir değer.
+`float_round_style` numaralandırmasından yuvarlama stilini açıklayan bir değer.

 #### <a name="remarks"></a>Açıklamalar